TheEdoRan/next-safe-action/website/docs/recipes/additional-validation-errors.md

 ---
-sidebar_position: 6
+sidebar_position: 3
-description: Set custom validation errors in schema or in action's server code function.
+description: Set additional custom validation errors in schema or in action's server code function.
 ---

-# Custom validation errors
+# Additional validation errors

 When input data fails schema validation, a `validationErrors` object is returned to the client.
 This object contains all the fields that failed validation, and their corresponding error messages.